nekonenene/gh-release-pr-generator/README.md

-# GitHub Release PullRequest Creator
+# GitHub Release PullRequest Generator

 This CLI app supports you to create a **release pull request**.